anthill/template-decision-tree-feature-importance/README.md

 [INFO] [App$] Access Key: ZON0FP6gdLeXxg1g7O1E9TPXIOxQMIngIr0LWQUC5Tv0utyyGwvs1AmG6DyDchLO
 ```

 Take note of the Access Key and App ID.
 You will need the Access Key to refer to "MyApp1" when you collect data.
 At the same time, you will use App ID to refer to "MyApp1" in engine code.

-`pio app list` will return a list of names and IDs of apps created in the Event Server.
+If the app exists already use `pio app list` to return a list of names and IDs of apps created in the Event Server.

 ## Collecting Data

-The description of the dataset gives inforamtion about the features.
+Here are the features of the boston housing dataset:

     1. CRIM      per capita crime rate by town
     2. ZN        proportion of residential land zoned for lots over